-Dacia launched in the UK as a no frills budget brand offering cut-price cars that were cheap and cheerful.
+Dacia launched in the UK as a no-frills, budget brand offering cut-price cars that are cheap and cheerful.
 The regular Sandero hatchback grabbed headlines as Britain’s cheapest car when it arrived, but this wasn’t just a one-hit wonder for the company; Dacia has gone from strength to strength, adding other models to its line-up.

-In fact, if you’ve driven a Renault in the last decade, much of the Sandero Stepway is likely to feel familiar from behind the wheel, as the car uses older Renault components and switchgear.
-As a result the Dacia isn’t the most premium package.
+If you’ve driven a Renault in the last decade, the Sandero Stepway is likely to feel familiar from behind the wheel, as the car uses older Renault components and switchgear.
+As a result, it really isn’t the most premium package.
 In fact, by modern standards it really feels like a lo-fi product.
 But this is one of the main areas where the brand has been able to save on costs, which it’s passed on to its customers.
 You just can't argue with the Sandero Stepway's price.

 Engines, performance and drive

-The Dacia Sandero Stepway shares its underpinnings with the standard hatchback.
-This car, in turn, is based on the previous generation Renault Clio and, as you would expect, it feels a bit outdated on the move.
+The Dacia Sandero Stepway shares its underpinnings with the standard Sandero hatchback.
+This car, in turn, is based on the Mk2 Renault Clio and as you would expect, it feels a bit dated on the move.

 What's more, despite its tough looks, the Sandero Stepway doesn’t offer much in the way of off-road ability.
-The all-season tyres give a little extra grip in tricky conditions and the raised suspension delivers extra ground clearance but that’s it.
+The all-season tyres give a little extra grip in tricky conditions and the raised suspension delivers additional ground clearance, but that’s it.
 Power is still fed to the front wheels – there isn’t a four-wheel-drive system – and the car doesn’t come with any off-road driving aids.

 Interior, design and technology

-The standard Dacia Sandero supermini is a relatively rugged looking, unfussy car, so the SUV-inspired makeover works and, in fact, it looks pretty good.
+The standard Dacia Sandero supermini is a relatively rugged looking, unfussy car – and that translates well to the SUV-inspired Stepway.
+In fact, the transformation has been a success.

-Dacia has bulked up the Sandero Stepway with plastic wheel arch extensions and sills, chrome roof bars and a ride height that has been increased by 40mm over the standard Sandero.
-All of these mods make it stand out from the basic five-door compact hatchback, and overall, it has a more upmarket feel thanks to the sprinkling of SUV style.
+Dacia has bulked up the Sandero Stepway with plastic wheelarch extensions and sills, as well as chrome roof bars, while the ride height has been increased by 100mm over the standard Sandero.
+All of these changes help it stand out from the basic five-door compact hatchback, and overall, it has a more upmarket feel due to the sprinkling of SUV style.

-Despite the exterior differences, the Sandero Stepway is pretty much the same as the Sandero hatchback inside.
-It has the same logical dashboard layout as the hatchback, lots of hard plastics and plenty of switches that are familiar from older Renault models.
-It’s basic and quite outdated, but everything feels robust and the driving position is also very comfortable.
+Despite the exterior differences, the Stepway is pretty much the same as the Sandero hatchback inside.
+It has the same logical dashboard layout, lots of hard plastics and plenty of switches that are familiar from older Renault models.
+It’s basic and quite outdated, but everything feels robust and the driving position is also comfortable.